 For a simple, archetypal example, let's assume that the idea to believe in is Humans Are Good/Rousseau Was Right.
 In idealistic series, those who believed it got lots of friends and a Happy Ending (therefore, Right Makes Might), while cynical series are Crapsack Worlds where those who believed it got ruthlessly bullied by everyone else (therefore, Might Makes Right).
 Of course, the definitions of "Right" and "Crapsack" in the above can technically mean whatever one wants them to mean.

-However, be careful not to confuse idealism with straw optimism, cynicism with straw pessimism (or realism, for that matter), and the scale as a whole with the Sliding Scale of Silliness vs. Seriousness.
+However, be careful not to confuse idealism with straw optimism, cynicism with straw pessimism (let alone realism, for that matter), and the scale as a whole with the Sliding Scale of Silliness vs. Seriousness.
 Also note that when this applies to characters, this does not mean good or evil.
 After all, it's perfectly possible for an idealist to be evil, and a cynic to be good.
 Likewise, a very cynical series could be quite lighthearted (see also: Crapsaccharine World), conversely a very idealistic series could be extremely dark.
-It's also true that comedies can be cynical as all hell (see also: Satire), and dark dramas can end idealistic (see also: A World Half Full).
+It's also true that comedies can be cynical as all hell (see also: Satire), and dark dramas can be consistently idealistic throughout (see also: A World Half Full).

 See also: The Idealist and The Cynic for the archetypal characters.
 Less sane characters fit in this scale in their own way, with a Cloudcuckoolander or a Loon with a Heart of Gold leaning towards the Idealism side.
-For how both sides often portray each other, see Wide-Eyed Idealist/Silly Rabbit, Idealism Is for Kids!, and Grumpy Bear/Silly Rabbit, Cynicism Is for Losers!.
+For how both sides often portray each other, see Wide-Eyed Idealist/Silly Rabbit, Idealism Is for Kids!, and Silly Rabbit, Cynicism Is for Losers!.
 See Cynicism Tropes, and Idealism Tropes for lists of each.